LayerManager/layman/doc/oauth2/index.md

 ### Refresh Access Token
 During end-user's session, *client* keeps both access tokens and refresh token.
 When access token expires or it's lifetime is close, *client* should use refresh token to generate new access token at [Token Endpoint](https://tools.ietf.org/html/rfc6749#section-3.2).

-Refreshing flow between *client* and *authorization server* is described in [Liferay issue](https://issues.liferay.com/browse/OAUTH2-167).
-In case of LTC, refreshing happens automatically on any request to Layman REST API if access token expired or it's lifetime is closer than 10 seconds.
+In case of LTC, refreshing happens automatically on any request to Layman REST API if access token expired, or it's lifetime is closer than 10 seconds.

 Schema specific for LTC: